-The audience votes just kept flooding in for The Boba Toons marketing video in the days leading up to IMPACT Pitch.
-It was hardly a surprise when Dales C. Reyes Johnson, the founder of the Boba Toons won the Audience Favorite Video Award for his uplifting and inspiring Boba Toons commercial.
-The Boba Toons is a veteran-owned cartoon-themed boba tea start-up in Oak Harbor that will provide the first ever boba tea shop to Whidbey Island, meeting a critical need and providing a meeting space for the Whidbey Island community.
+The audience votes kept flooding in for The Boba Toons marketing video in the days leading up to IMPACT Pitch so it was hardly a surprise when Dales C. Reyes Johnson, founder of the Boba Toons won the Audience Favorite Video Award.
+His uplifting and inspiring Boba Toons commercial stole the show.
+The Boba Toons is a veteran-owned cartoon-themed boba tea start-up in Oak Harbor.
+It will provide the first ever boba tea shop to Whidbey Island therefore meeting a critical need and providing a meeting space for the Whidbey Island community.
 Winning IMPACT Pitch will support The Boba Toons upcoming historical grand opening.

 Congratulations Dale!
 You are an inspiration for veteran entrepreneurs everywhere!

 BMA Award Winners —

 With a mission to serve historically disenfranchised entrepreneurs, Business Impact NW also awarded $500 mission awards to twelve worthy small businesses.
 DM Consult LLC-Job Search Master Class and Strategic Event Procurement received the Best Women-Owned Business awards.
 Simone Pin Productions and Babi Wata won the LGBTQ+ Owned Awards.
 Ase Asana & Wellness and the Palacia Chamberlain Lee Salon received the Best Community of Color-Owned Awards.
 Farm Unlimited and Pham Rodriquez Innovations LLC won the Best Veteran Owned awards and the Booba Toons and Rijij LLC received the Best Immigrant/Refugee-Owned Awards, Sprout!
 Growing Solutions and Mocel Mezcal won the Best Rural-Owned Business Awards.